dive0/c-sharp-unity-independent-study/entries/entry-8.md

 # Entry 8: Adding UI And Texturing The Mountain

 ## Recap
 In the previous entry, I talked about the animation I created for the model my partner created and the demo of the game.
-In this entry, I will talk about the UI my partner made adding in the texture that I wasn't able to before.
+In this entry, I will talk about the UI my partner made and adding in the texture that I wasn't able to before.

 ## Adding UI
-My partner created 2 scenes that contains the UI for the start menu and the pause menu.
+My partner created 2 scenes that contain the UI for the start menu and the pause menu.

 ### Start Menu
 I would make the game start when the Start button is clicked.